keesiemeijer/wp-admin-screenshots/README.md

 ### Install

-Clone this repo and go to the wp-admin-screenshots folder in your terminal.
+Clone this repository and go to the wp-admin-screenshots folder in your terminal.

 ```bash
 # Clone the repo